What Protocol Is Right for Your Workflow: Ingest (Update)November 9, 2021

 Wowza supports all the ingest formats detailed above, meaning that it’s ultimately up to you.
 But we’d suggest asking the following questions to help narrow down your options.

 Are you streaming directly to a social media platform?

 When simplicity is the name of the game, and you’re hoping to skip using an encoder altogether, WebRTC is the way to go.
 The protocol allows you to start streaming in seconds with Wowza Streaming Cloud.
 Find out how in this video tutorial.

 Do you need to transport broadcast-quality content across the public internet?

 Only one of the protocols mentioned above was designed to address remote video contribution challenges: SRT.
 The cutting-edge technology also achieves that elusive combination of high quality and low latency that every live producer seems to be chasing.

 Is real-time interactivity required for your use case?

 If you need true interactivity — we’re talking sub-one-second video delivery for scenarios like emergency response and remote monitoring — then WebRTC fits the bill.
 It’s the fastest technology of the bunch and also can be used from end to end.
-SRT is also a good choice when you can handle a bit more of a delay, which is why the NFL used it to power the first entirely virtual draft.
+Our Real-Time Streaming at Scale feature combines the hyper speed of WebRTC with distribution to large audiences, making it a great option for any interactive video environment

 Are you streaming from an IP camera?